awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 ## When I try to log in, the Amazon WorkSpaces Windows client gets stuck on the "Preparing your login page" screen<a name="login_stuck_preparing_page"></a>

 When starting versions 3\.0\.4 and 3\.0\.5 of the WorkSpaces Windows client application on a Windows 10 machine, the client might get stuck on the "Preparing your login page" screen\.
 To avoid this issue, either upgrade to version 3\.0\.6 of the Windows client application or do not run the Windows client application with administrator \(elevated\) privileges\.

+## When I try to log in, I get the error message: "No network\.
+Network connection lost\.
+Check your network connection or contact your administrator for help\."<a name="login_proxy_server"></a>

+When you try to log in to your WorkSpace using some 3\.0\+ versions of the Windows, macOS, and Linux WorkSpaces client applications, you might receive a "No network" error on the login page if you have specified a custom proxy server\.
++ **Windows client** — To avoid this issue with the Windows client, upgrade to version 3\.0\.12 or later\.
+For more information about configuring the proxy server settings in the Windows client, see [Proxy Server for Windows Client](amazon-workspaces-windows-client.md#windows_proxy_server)\.
++ **macOS client** — To work around this issue, use the proxy server that's specified in the device operating system instead of using a custom proxy server\.
+For more information about configuring the proxy server settings in the macOS client, see [Proxy Server for macOS Client](amazon-workspaces-osx-client.md#osx_proxy_server)\.
++ **Linux client** — To avoid this issue with the Linux client, upgrade to version 3\.1\.5 or later\.
+If you can't upgrade, you can work around this issue by using the proxy server that's specified in the device operating system instead of using a custom proxy server\.
+For more information about configuring the proxy server settings in the Linux client, see [Proxy Server for Linux Client](amazon-workspaces-linux-client.md#linux_proxy_server)\.

 ## The Amazon WorkSpaces Windows client application login page is very tiny<a name="login_tiny_page"></a>